Muons to scrutinize the great Cheops pyramid …

 One of CEA’s muon telescopes during its installation in June 2016 in front of the north face of Kheops pyramid.

 Fig 3.
-Kheops pyramid ; discovery of a cavity
+Kheops pyramid ; discovery of an internal cavity

 Results of the first Northeast Ridge muography campaign, with the discovery of a cavity (C1) above an already known (C2) cavity.